Romanticism in Poland

 Romanticism in Poland, a literary, artistic and intellectual period in the evolution of Polish culture, began around 1820, coinciding with the publication of Adam Mickiewicz's first poems in 1822.
 It ended with the suppression of the January 1863 Uprising against the Russian Empire in 1864.
 The latter event ushered in a new era in Polish culture known as Positivism.

 Polish Romanticism, unlike Romanticism in some other parts of Europe, was not limited to literary and artistic concerns.
-Due to specific Polish historical circumstances, notably the partitions of Poland, it was also an ideological, philosophical and political movement that expressed the ideals and way of life of a large portion of Polish society subjected to foreign rule as well as to ethnic and religious discrimination.
+Due to specific Polish historical circumstances, notably the partitions of Poland, it was also an ideological, philosophical, and political movement that expressed the ideals and way of life of a Polish society subjected to foreign rule and to ethnic and religious discrimination.

 History

 Polish Romanticism had two distinct periods in terms of its literary forms: 1820–1832, and 1832–1864.
 In the first period, Polish Romantics were strongly influenced by other European Romantics.
 Their art featured emotionalism and irrationality, fantasy and imagination, personality cults, folklore and country life, and the propagation of ideals of freedom.
 The most famous writers of the period were Adam Mickiewicz, Seweryn Goszczyński, Tomasz Zan and Maurycy Mochnacki.

 In the second period, many of the Polish Romantics worked abroad, often banished from Poland by the occupying powers due to their politically subversive ideas.
 Their work became increasingly dominated by the ideals of political struggle for freedom and their country's sovereignty.
 Elements of mysticism became more prominent.
 There developed the idea of the poeta wieszcz (the prophet).
 The wieszcz (bard) functioned as spiritual leader to the nation fighting for its independence.
 The most notable poet so recognized was Adam Mickiewicz.
 His famous verse epic Pan Tadeusz describes his love for the partitioned homeland and people of his native country: